SaltwaterC/ftp-get/README.md

  * 9 - could not get the data socket information
  * 10 - wrong file size at succesful transfer
  * 11 - command socket prematurely closed
+ * 12 - the file does not exist at the end of the transfer